gdmcdonald/stdbscanr/README.md

                  Y = rnorm(20),
                  timestamp = 1:20)

-# find clusters and density in it
+# find clusters and density in the data
 out <- get_clusters_from_data(dt
                               ,x = "X"
                               ,y = "Y"